 Are there special rules or policies about pets, smoking, roommates or accessibility?
 These are not mandatory terms that all tenants and landlords need to discuss, but for some tenants these will be very important factors to consider.

 - Does your tenancy agreement include any fees?

 Look for any fees that your landlord has included in your tenancy agreement.
 For example, if you have a “liquidated damages” clause and you end your tenancy early, you may have to pay the costs associated with re-renting your unit.
 Or, if you will be living in a strata property, you may have to pay move-in and move-out fees.
 Remember what we said about paying rent being a tenant’s number one responsibility?
 Well the law allows a landlord to charge a $25 fee for late payment of rent if the tenancy agreement includes a term about that.

-A month-to-month tenancy does not have an agreed upon end date.
-The tenancy continues on a monthly basis until either the tenant or landlord gives proper notice to end the tenancy.
+A month-to-month tenancy does not have a specific end date.
+The tenancy continues until the tenant gives notice to move out, or until the landlord has a valid reason to end the tenancy.

 Ending the Tenancy